 Scientists can learn a lot from whales that wash up on beaches, but “the sheer size of a deceased whale and the location of the carcass makes physically weighing deceased whales extremely challenging,” says Ashley Barratclough, a conservation medicine veterinarian at the National Marine Mammal Foundation.
 It can be hard to extrapolate measurements from a whale carcass, because they’re so quick to bloat with gases.
 Distended or squashed bodies make it hard to accurately gauge girth, and fluid loss can skew mass measurements.
 (They can also lose large quantities of blubber, Barratclough says, if they starve while entangled in a net.)

 Even a precise post-mortem accounting is a one-time-only affair, and that can be misleading, because the animals’ heft varies a lot throughout the year.
-Southern right whales can bulk up or shrink by up to 25 percent over the course of the year, depending on whether they’re squirreling away fuel reserves in their polar feeding grounds or hauling themselves to more temperature waters to mate or give birth and nurse calves.
+Southern right whales can bulk up or shrink by up to 25 percent from one season to another, depending on whether they’re squirreling away fuel reserves in their polar feeding grounds or hauling themselves to more temperature waters to mate or give birth and nurse calves.
 (Lethal sampling—killing a whale for the sake of scientific study—is now widely considered to be unethical.)

 To get a better picture of the animals’ measurements, an international team of nine researchers, including Moore, recently enlisted drones to help them survey a population of southern right whales in Península Valdés, Argentina.
 “It’s the biggest breeding ground for southern right whales in the world,” says Fredrik Christiansen, an ecophysiologist at Aarhus Institute of Advanced Studies in Denmark, and lead author of the team’s new paper in Methods in Ecology and Evolution.
 “Thousands come to this area into two relatively small gulfs and they stay there, in sheltered and protected waters.”